 Other possible effects in transitioning from normal shoes to minimal or barefoot alike shoes?

 Nearly everybody who changes to a minimalist shoe or begins going shoeless will end up having blisters for the first couple of weeks because the transition from running shoes to shoe-less is a gradual adaptation.
 It takes time to build tough enough skin, at list a few weeks till it starts to have some good resistance to natural ground.
-And blisters may be part of that process, especially if you start running barefoot.
+And barefoot running blisters may be part of that process.
 So, take it easy, and pay extra attention to what your body feels and try to tell you.

 Since most people are not used to run barefoot, the muscles will at first feel exhausted.
 The lower your heels are to the ground, the more your Achilles tendon will need to work.
 To fast of a transition may cause injuries such as Achilles tendonitis or calf strain.
 Again, take it easy and listen to your body.